-Hughes Law is a boutique legal practice focused on cannabis law and criminal defense, advising clients in Oregon and throughout the nation.
+Hughes Law is a boutique legal practice focused on criminal defense, advising clients in Oregon and throughout the nation.
 We regularly represent cannabis entrepreneurs on matters such as business formation, permits and regulations, and cannabis litigation while defending individuals who have been accused of cannabis-related crimes.

 Our experienced cannabis attorney has a firm grasp of the rapidly evolving laws surrounding marijuana and hemp and approaches each case with insight and intensity, whether at the bargaining table or in court.
 Founding attorney Michael R. Hughes has a well-deserved reputation as a fierce advocate of cannabis growers, dispensaries, and consumers.
 As a fellow hemp and cannabis producer, he knows the terrain from the ground up.